dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 #### Policy data updated

-The policy data being updated can be found from the date that the delivery channel policy was updated after the `finished` date of the before asset itself.
+The policy data being updated can be found from the date that the delivery channel policy was updated, after the `finished` date of the current asset itself.

-- Iiif-img changed
+- iiif-img changed
   - `info.json` needs removed
-  - NQ derivatives need to be regenerated
   - If it moves to a `use-original` policy, is there a need to remove the asset as well?
 - Thumbs changed
   - Thumbs need to be removed that are no longer required.
   - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest
   - `info.json` removed
-- Iiif-av changed
+- iiif-av changed
   - Old transcode derivative removed if the file extension is no longer required
 - File changed
   - The asset at origin should be removed if there's an asset on the `/original` path - should only be removed if `iiif-img` is not using it

+  ## General comments

+  In the case of large reingests, the image could be processed by the handler before the image is updated by engine due to the longest `delay_seconds` being 15 minutes.
+In this case, the best option would be to disable the handler until after the reingest is completed.